 The Harvard Indoor Track Revisited (part 2 of 4)

 Dr. McMahon’s results were just as he expected.
 In the 1977-1978 Harvard indoor track season, injuries were reduced by one-half compared to the prior season.
 Running efficiency also improved as evidenced by faster race times of approximately 3%, not just by members of the Harvard Track Team, but by runners from visiting schools.
 These results became well known and his same plywood structure, which is still in existence today, was subsequently built at a number of other indoor tracks.
 The evidence was clear.
-A compliant surface that is physiologically tuned to the rise and fall of the body’s center of mass reduces injury and improves efficiency.
+A compliant surface that compresses and releases in tune with when body weight forces are at their peak reduces injury and improves efficiency.

-But there’s more to the distinction between this poofy cushioning we still encounter in running shoes and a firm plywood interface.
+But there’s more to the distinction between this heel cushioning we still encounter in running shoes and a firm plywood interface.
 And being integral to the most dramatic result of the Harvard Track, we’ll discuss it at length during our third lap around the oval tomorrow.